Configure Developers and Teams

 Selecting an alias to unmerge

 After clicking on Submit, the aliases we chose to separate will become full-fledged authors.
-Because these are new identities, group membership, ex-developer status, and exclusion status will be lost.
+Because these are new identities, group membership, former contributor status, and exclusion status will be lost.
 Merging and unmerging an alias is lossy.

 Renaming authors